benshine/prettykitty/README.md

 - Write tests.
 This is a prototype and an exercise to force me to learn new techniques.
   I'm already pretty good at writing exhaustive javascript tests, thanks to the mentorship of co-workers at Twitter.
 Writing a mock/stub and test DSL library from scratch would be a useful exercise, but it's not my focus for today.
+I did, however, write a few tests of my $.get replacement at http://localhost:5000/tests -- that had some gnarly async and scope challenges that made automated tests very useful.